 Whether you’re at the airport, in a car, or in a hotel room, a feathery-soft muslin swaddle blanket can help boost your baby’s sleep comfort.
 If you’re traveling with a newborn, then a swaddle is a must-have sleep accessory to keep startling reflexes at bay.

-A large muslin blanket can also double up as a clean surface for the baby to crawl, roll, or sleep on when you’re outdoors.
-If you’re off to a colder destination, then you might want to pack a waffle knit cotton blanket to keep your traveling tot cozy and snug as they nod off.
+If you’re off to a colder destination, then you might want to pack a baby waffle blanket too to keep your traveling tot cozy and snug as they nod off.

 10. Dress the Baby in Comfy Clothing